 The proportion of deaths for the normal LDL group is 0.17.
 This is higher than the proportion of deaths for the high LDL group, which had a proportion of deaths of 0.13.
 The point estimate for the RD is 0.04, with a confidence interval of (-0.03, 0.11).
 Note this confidence interval contains 0, so we cannot say the proportion of deaths is unequal between LDL groups.
 The chi-squared test yielded a p-value of 0.31.
 We therefore cannot reject the null hypothesis that there is no association between LDL group level and mortality group.

+Appropriate analysis: 5 points.
+Response variable and comparison groups clearly defined.
+Summary measure, point estimates, CI and p-values were all reported.

+Reported association: 5 points.
+Interpretation of results is appropriate.

+Total points: 10

 The odds ratio comparing the odds of death for high LDL group to the normal LDL group was estimated forming the contingency table shown below.
 The odds ratio and corresponding 95% confidence interval for the odds ratio was computed using the formula below, where a, b, c, and d are the cell counts in the contingency table.